zbjornson/prom-client/README.md

 ### Multiple registries

 By default, metrics are automatically registered to the global registry (located at `require('prom-client').register`).
-You can prevent this by setting last parameter when creating the metric to `false` (depending on metric, this might be 4th or 5th parameter).
+You can prevent this by specifying `registers: []` in the metric constructor configuration.

-Using non-global registries requires creating Registry instance and adding it inside `registers` inside the configuration object.
+Using non-global registries requires creating a Registry instance and passing it inside `registers` in the metric configuration object.
 Alternatively you can pass an empty `registers` array and register it manually.

 Registry has a `merge` function that enables you to expose multiple registries on the same endpoint.
 If the same metric name exists in both registries, an